adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 Notes
 =====

-- [ ] As a player, Notes persist after a browser refresh
+- [x] As a player, I can add a note

-- [ ] As a player, I can add a note
+- [x] As a player, I can delete a note

-- [ ] As a player, I can delete a note
+- [x] As a player, I can edit a note

-- [ ] As a player, I can edit a note
+- [x] As a player, if no notes are visible, I can add a note by clicking on the detail div

+- [x] As a player, notes persist after a browser refresh

-- [ ] As a player, I can view markdown in the edit tab
+- [x] As a player, I can preview a note in markdown in the prevew tab

-- [ ] As a player, I can click on the link to the markdown guide
+- [x] As a player, I can click on the link to the markdown guide

 Profile
 =======